Custom keys

 You can see the use of a builtin function named env.
 Chalk has many such functions.
 You can see full documentation from the command line by typing chalk help builtins; they will be presented in tables, sorted by category.

-You’ll notice the run builtin allows us to easily capture all stdout and stderr for a shell command.
+The run builtin allows us to easily capture all stdout and stderr for a shell command.
 We can combine that with the strip builtin, which removes leading and trailing white space:

 keyspec X_CMD {